 The FY2018 Budget includes \$46.9 million for direct salaries and wages, which includes a merit increase of \$1.6 million or 3.5% of total direct salaries and wages.
-Total budgeted full-time employees' (FTE's) positions for FY2018 are 823 (see Staffing Summary page 45) which is an increase of four positions over the prior year's budget.
-Two positions each were added by the System and Incident Management department and the Procurement & Business Diversity department.
+Total budgeted full-time employees' (FTE's) positions for FY2018 are 833 (see Staffing Summary page 47) which is an increase of fourteen positions over the prior year's budget.
+Twelve positions were added to System and Incident Management department and two to Procurement & Business Diversity department.
 These additional employees give these departments the resources to address work demands and increase customer service.